INTELEON404/torghost/README.md

 ## ℹ️ HELP MENU

-You can view the help menu by running `torghost -h`.
+You can view the help menu by running `torghost.py -h`.

 ```text
     COMMANDS: